dougj892/dougj892.github.io/about_me.md

 permalink: /about_me/
 ---

-I am currently the India regional director for [IDinsight](http://www.idinsight.org), an organization that helps non-profits and government agencies improve their programs through rigorous testing and learning.
-All views expressed on this blog are my own.

-In my free time, I hike, mountain bike, rock climb, and write this blog.
+If you came across this blog and I didn't send you a link you are probably lost.
+I use this blog to compose draft blog posts for a separate blog.